-Once inside the castle, Gothic framed windows (late 13th-early 14th C.) divide one of the first main room of the castle.
+Once inside the castle, Gothic framed windows (late 13th-early 14th C.) divide one of the first main rooms of the castle.

 They come from the first floor of the house in the Lower Town that belonged to a man called Grassalio.
-One can imagine the richness of the Grassalio House and its decoration at that period.
+One can imagine the richness of the Grassalio House and its decoration during that period.

 At the beginning of the 17th century, a Franciscan monastery occupied Grassalio’s house.
 Its demolition took place in the early 20th century (and someone had the brilliant idea to rescue the windows!)

 Observe the small columns.
 It shows beautiful foliate capitals and flowers crowning women’s faces at the bases.

 Further on, the visitor passes through a series of rooms with some interesting pieces of art:

 - five tombstones from the 14th century,

 - old keystones from the 13th century,

-- an 12th-century ablution fountain with a decorative strip (called “rinceau”) and twelve mascarons, and
+- a 12th-century ablution fountain with a decorative strip (called “rinceau”) and twelve mascarons, and

 - antique marble sarcophagi.